 Individual sessions or Small Group Meetings available on Thursdays.

-Introductory Enquiries: make an appointment with Dr Bibiana Chan (see Bibi’s Stories at the end of the page) to find out more about this Youth Mentoring Program.
+Make an appointment with Dr Bibiana Chan (see Bibi’s Stories at the end of the page) to find out more about this Youth Mentoring Program.
 Click here.

-In-person at Social Enterprise Community Hub, Level 1, 2 Davy Rd, South Eveleigh (8 min walk from Platform 10 Exit, Redfern Station).
+Meet at Social Enterprise Community Hub, Level 1, 2 Davy Rd, South Eveleigh (8 min walk from Platform 10 Exit, Redfern Station).
 Make a booking here:

 Topics (suggested by the CFS Young Members):